ryan-Heard/goodwinATXBot/CUSTOMIZATION.md

 ### Example 2: Time-Based Rotation

-Add this import at the top of `main.go`:
+Add this import at the top of `code/main.go`:
 ```go
 import (
     "time"